pyrddlgym-project/pyRDDLGym/docs/jax.rst

-In order to perform automatic tuning on a particular set of hyper-parameters, first you must specify a config file template where concrete hyper-parameter values you wish to tune are written with abstract variable names.
+In order to perform automatic tuning on a particular set of hyper-parameters, first you must specify a config file template where concrete hyper-parameter to tune are replaced by keywords.
 For instance, to tune the model relaxation weight and learning rate of a straight-line planner:

 .. code-block:: shell